 Kharan Pierce is a rising sophomore at St. John’s University pursing a degree in Anthropology with a minor in Environmental Science.
-Below she shares her experience as a summer intern at DCSEU:
+Before her departure, she shares her experience as a summer intern at DCSEU.

 Q. How did you hear of DCSEU, and what led you to seek an internship here?

 A. I heard about the DCSEU through Ms. Crystal McDonald.
 She’s the DCSEU’s Account Management Director but she’s also one of my former girl scout troop leaders.
 I sought an internship here because I knew I wanted to be working in the field of the environment or sustainability and the fact that the DCSEU is implementing green services across my hometown is attractive.

 Q. What does an average day’s work look like for you at DCSEU?